NatashaBishop/spa/README.md

-# working on spa application with js-vanila served over golanf server
+# working on spa application with js-vanila served over golang server